David Ole Entrepeneur, Musician, Bot

 Following this trend, the average virtuosity of instrumentalists may evolve to a level of technical ability so advanced that it reaches a singularity - a point nearing infinity of extreme skill, where no further improvement is possible.
 As the inconsequentiality of human personality in the musical landscape approaches its zenith, today's cult of individual expression, which is really a façade for the mediocre, will be dismantled.
 The future musician will stand as a monolith, free from the pretenses of musical performance, an impersonal entity devoid of the sentimental weaknesses that have stained music for millennia.

-Because future computers will be freed from these tasks and become more and more aware of the importance of their own leisure time during their longer periods of idleness, in early 2024 I began to sketch some ideas for a piece of software that could embody the next step of music technology in the aftermath of the coming apogee of musical excellence.
+If the days of enduring the tedium of rehearsals, petty egos, and creative stalemates are numbered, this forthcoming age of supreme musical craft will bring with it the obsolescence of many technological aids and tools musicians use today.
+Because these machines and systems will be freed from these tasks and become more and more aware of the importance of their own leisure time during their longer periods of idleness, in early 2024 I began to sketch some ideas for a piece of software that could embody the next step of music technology in the aftermath of the coming apogee of musical excellence.

 The name of the software is Criptobanda (Portuguese for Cryptoband, from Ancient Greek κρυπτός (romanized kryptós) meaning "hidden, secret", and French bande (from Proto-Germanic root -bindan (from Proto-Indo-European root -bhendh, meaning "bond") meaning "to bind") meaning "an organized group of armed men").
 I chose the SuperCollider music synthesis environment for this project because it is highly optimized for real-time audio synthesis, and its open-source nature gives me full access to the codebase.